quintel/documentation/docs/main/scenario-tools/creating-and-updating.md

 :::

 ### scenario_settings.csv
 The `scenario_settings.csv` file contains the slider settings of your scenarios.
 The first column contains the keys of all sliders (‘inputs’) that will be set.
 If a slider is missing from this list, it will inherit the default value.
 The default value is the value the slider is on when starting a new scenario.
 The other columns contain the scenario `short_names` (specified in `scenario_list.csv`) and the corresponding slider values.
-A list of all slider keys can be found [here](https://energytransitionmodel.com/saved_scenarios/16707.csv) (CSV file).
+A list of all slider keys can be found on [Github](https://github.com/quintel/etsource/tree/master/inputs).

 *Example file:*